pschool-in/curriculum/content/grammar/right-word.md

 *Your* mother makes wonderful cupcakes for me.
 When *you’re* ready, we’ll leave soon.
 Did you tell *your* parents where *you’re* going?
-*You’re* absolutely impossible to beat me at chess.
+*You’re* absolutely incapable of beating me at chess!
 Call me if *you’re* going to the party.
 *You’re* making me laugh with *your* funny jokes.
 ```